rdekleijn/rdekleijn.github.io/index.md

 ## Current [work](http://roydekleijn.nl/my-work/)
 I work as an [assistant professor](https://www.universiteitleiden.nl/en/staffmembers/roy-de-kleijn) at [Leiden University](http://www.universiteitleiden.nl/) and the [Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html).
 I lecture in the Psychology and the Computer Science programs on topics ranging from general psychology to topics in my area of expertise such as artificial intelligence, computational modeling, and artificial neural networks.
 My Ph.D. research, supervised by [Bernhard Hommel](http://www.bernhard-hommel.eu/) and [George Kachergis](http://kachergis.com/), focused on developing computational models of cognition for use in robotic systems as part of the EU-funded research project *[RoboHow.Cog](http://robohow.org/): Web-enabled and experience-based cognitive robots that learn complex everyday manipulation tasks.*

-My current research is focused on how artificial robotic agents can solve complex problems using biologically inspired techniques, specifically sequential and goal-driven action learning through (deep) reinforcement learning and evolutionary robotics.
+My current research is focused on how artificial robotic agents can solve complex problems using biologically inspired techniques, specifically sequential and goal-driven action learning through (deep) reinforcement learning and evolutionary algorithms.

 I am involved in teaching or coordinating the following courses: